ZerosunGitHub/zipbomb-20190702/README.md

 See Makefile for some examples of using it.

-optimize.R is an R script that computes optimal parameters for the zipbomb script, for zip bombs of various sizes. optimize.out is pregenerated output of optimize.R.
+optimize.R is an R script that computes optimal parameters for the zipbomb script, for zip bombs of various sizes.optimize.out is pregenerated output of optimize.R.

 ```shell
 	Rscript optimize.R | tee optimize.out